Rwanda: A Brief History of the Country

 Genocide — 6 April 1994

 On 6 April 1994, the deaths of the Presidents of Burundi and Rwanda in a plane crash caused by a rocket attack, ignited several weeks of intense and systematic massacres.
-The killings - more than 800,000 people are estimated to have perished - shocked the international community and were clearly acts of genocide.
+The killings - more than one million people are estimated to have perished - shocked the international community and were clearly acts of genocide.
 An estimated 150,000 to 250,000 women were also raped.
 Members of the presidential guard started killing Tutsi civilians in a section of Kigali near the airport.
 Less than half an hour after the plane crash, roadblocks manned by Hutu militiamen often assisted by gendarmerie (paramilitary police) or military personnel were set up to identify Tutsis.

 On 7 April, Radio Television Libres Des Mille Collines (RTLM) aired a broadcast attributing the plane crash to the RPF and a contingent of UN soldiers, as well as incitements to eliminate the "Tutsi cockroach".
 Later that day the Prime Minister, Agathe Uwilingiyimana and 10 Belgian peacekeepers assigned to protect her were brutally murdered by Rwandan government soldiers in an attack on her home.
 Other moderate Hutu leaders were similarly assassinated.
 After the massacre of its troops, Belgium withdrew the rest of its force.